The Future of Work is here, and the conversation around it is only getting louder.

 Do you know why most successful brands are successful?
 Because they have a strong sense of ‘purpose’.
 It is this purpose that drives the brand’s initiatives and courses its success path.
 Purpose helps a brand identify ‘why’ they are doing what they are doing.
 It is almost the foundation for a brand’s reason to exist.

 Our careers also have to follow a similar trajectory.
 Why are you looking for a transformational career change?
 Is only financial success the driving force here?
 If you answer yes to the latter question then, I’m afraid that while you might get a change in your career, this change will be anything but transformational.

-I think we need to associate ourselves with an organization beyond the paycheck.
+I think we need to associate ourselves with an organisation beyond the paycheck.
 Believe in something bigger than that.
 Evaluate the opportunities, see how you’re going to contribute to the big picture.
 These things help in making that transformational career change.
 The money consequently follows.

 And lastly, be creative in your thinking.
 According to a Brookfield report, creativity is going to be one of the most sought after skills across industries.
 Get those creative cells working and find yourself new opportunities, the right and enabling work environment and make the difference you want to.
 A transformational career change will happen as a consequence of your directed efforts.